Celebrate Intimate Weddings logo

 Jumping the Broom History

 This is a ceremony dating back to the 1600s and derived from Africa.
 Dating back to slave days, jumping the broom together has been part of weddings for couples who want to honor that tradition.
-Some couples choose to incorporate it into traditional and non-traditional ceremonies.
+It also has roots in the Celtic culture and including but not limited to Welsh, Celtics, Druids, and Gypsies and some aboriginal or shamanistic cultures.

 • • •